 The Office of Institutional Research looks forward to helping you make data-informed decisions as they relate to Wright State University!

-The Institutional Research & Effectiveness (IR&E) Staff strive to deliver consistent, reliable, and accurate data and information to their constituents in a timely manner.
+The Institutional Research and Effectiveness (IR&E) Staff strive to deliver consistent, reliable, and accurate data and information to their constituents in a timely manner.
 Using the latest data gathering, reporting, and presentation techniques, IR&E works to make data and information as accessible and meaningful as possible.
-Much of that data is published annually in the Wright State University Student Fact Book.

 IR&E respects and guards individual student privacy as outlined in the Family Educational Rights and Privacy Act (FERPA).
 IR&E reports data and information in aggregate form only so that individual data and responses cannot be tracked or identified.
 Occasionally, and only for official business, such as academic advising or dean’s lists, data specific to individuals are shared, but within the guidelines of FERPA.